IntelligenceX

 No Backend Service

-IntelligenceX has no backend.
-Onboarding happens locally on your machine, and the reviewer runs in your GitHub Actions environment.
+IntelligenceX has no hosted control plane.
+Onboarding happens locally on your machine, IX Chat stores state locally, and the reviewer runs inside your GitHub Actions environment.

 Your Credentials, Your Control